IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 ## Prerequisites

-- A windows machine running Windows 10 or 11
+- A Windows machine running Windows 10 or 11
 - A [GitHub](github.com) account

 ## Instructions